-- BTP messages are used in relationships between several pairs of roles.
-These particular pair-wise relationships can be categorised into: - Outcome relationships: the Superior:Inferior relationship (i.e. between BTP actors within the transaction tree) and the Enroller:Superior relationship used in establishing it - Control relationships: the application:BTP actor relationships that create the nodes of the transaction tree (Initiator:Factory) and drive the completion (Terminator:Decider). - The outcome relationships and the messages used in them an essential part of BTP.
-For the control relationships, it would be possible to achieve the same general function using non- - standardised messages or API mechanisms.
-There are other distinguishable relationships between - roles defined by BTP that are not standardised in this specification. - Figure 9 shows the message exchange for the conventional progression of a simple transaction to - 781 confirmation with a single Superior:Inferior relationship, assuming the standard control - 782 relationship.
+- Outcome relationships: the Superior:Inferior relationship (i.e. between BTP actors within the transaction tree) and the Enroller:Superior relationship used in establishing it - Control relationships : the application:BTP actor relationships that create the nodes of the transaction tree (Initiator:Factory) and drive the completion (Terminator:Decider). - The outcome relationships and the messages used in them an essential part of BTP.
+For the control relationships, it would be possible to achieve the same general function using non-standardised messages or API mechanisms.
+There are other distinguishable relationships between - roles defined by BTP that are not standardised in this specification. - Figure 9 shows the message exchange for the conventional progression of a simple transaction to - confirmation with a single Superior:Inferior relationship, assuming the standard control - 781 relationship.
 Two application elements using a request/response application message exchange - are involved the first is represented as the Initiator and Terminator, the second as the Service - and Enroller.
 The Decider/Superior is shown as a Coordinator, but with only one Inferior there - would be no difference with a cohesion Composer.
 The Factory:Coordinator events are non- - standardised, but represent interactions that must occur in some form.
-There are other interactions - between the various application groups Initiator-Terminator and Participant-Enroller-Service - that are not shown in particular the Service:Participant relationship. - 789 The message sequence is shown is the "conventional" sequence, with all messages explicitly - 790 present and sent separately.
-There are several variations and optimisations possible these are - 791 discussed below.
+There are other interactions - between the various application groups Initiator-Terminator and Participant-Enroller-Service - that are not shown in particular the Service:Participant relationship. - The message sequence is shown is the "conventional" sequence, with all messages explicitly - 789 present and sent separately.
+There are several variations and optimisations possible these are - 790 discussed below.